10 best single malt scotch whiskies you need to know about

 This Aldi bargain bottle is a prime example of an Islay single malt that does what it says on the tin: it’s extremely peaty and you really get the taste of the sea in there too with a salty sweetness and herbal seaweed notes.
 It’s smokey in a mellow way and easy to see how this has picked up a few awards over the years.
 It tastes at least three times the price it is.

 The Single Malt Collection whisky discovery pack by John Dewar & Sons: £40, Amazon

-Anyone looking for an introduction to single malts could do worse than pick up this boxed trio from John Dewar & Sons which starts you off with 200ml each of 12 year-old Aberfeldy (oaky, honeyed spice), 12 year-old Aultmore (light and herbal) and 13 year-old Craigellachie (robust, malty).
+Anyone looking for an introduction to single malts could do worse than pick up this boxed trio from John Dewar & Sons.
+The selection starts you off with 200ml each of 12-year-old Aberfeldy (oaky, honeyed spice), 12-year-old Aultmore (light and herbal) and 13-year-old Craigellachie (robust, malty).

-It’s closely followed by the 2001 Lagavulin, which just oozed luxury and again gave good value at around £87 – we thought it would cost double.
-For a bargain "every day" whisky, Aldi’s Glen Marnoch is your one.
+It’s closely followed by the 2001 Lagavulin, which just oozed luxury and again was good value at around £87 – we thought it would cost double.
+For a bargain “everyday” whisky, Aldi’s Glen Marnoch is your one.

 IndyBest product reviews are unbiased, independent advice you can trust.
 On some occasions, we earn revenue if you click the links and buy the products, but we never allow this to bias our coverage.
 The reviews are compiled through a mix of expert opinion and real-world testing.